Updated July 2026 · Reviewed by a Form 5472 specialist

 A foreign-owned single-member LLC files Form 5472 with a pro forma Form 1120 by mail or fax — never e-file. form5472.tax prepares and files the complete package for a flat $299.

-The complete, step-by-step process is in the how to file Form 5472 guide.
+The complete, step-by-step process is in the Form 5472 instructions guide.
 Or, for a flat $299, form5472.tax prepares, reviews, and files the entire package so you never have to decode the forms yourself.

 Form 5472 + pro forma 1120, prepared, reviewed, and filed for a flat $299.
 Not sure which form you need?
 Message us.